Chasing the Unavailable: My Dopamine Addiction

 2— The Dream Seller

 He’s different from The Player in one key way: he makes you believe he wants something real.
-He presents himself as emotionally available, as someone who sees you, values you, adores you.
-He looks at you like you’re special.
-Like you’re different.
-Like he’s never met a girl like you before.
+He presents himself as emotionally available, as someone who sees you, values you.
+He looks at you like you’re special, tells you he’s never met a girl like you before.

 He tells you things he’s “never told anyone else.”
 You do the same.
 Maybe about your family, your passions, your fears.
-He makes you believe in something bigger.
-He lets you feel safe—like maybe, for once, this is real.
+It feels so real.

 Unlike The Player, who never made you think he was serious in the first place, The Dream Seller builds an emotional connection that feels different.
-Losing him doesn’t just hurt—it shakes your belief system.
-Maybe you misunderstood him.
-Maybe you overestimated his feelings.
+Losing him doesn’t just hurt— it shakes your belief system.
 Maybe, if you had just done one thing differently, he would have stayed.

-But that’s the cruelest part: it was never about you.
-It was about his own need for emotional validation, his search for comfort, his inability to follow through on what he started.
+But that’s what you need to remember: it is never about you.
+It’s about his own need for emotional validation, his search for comfort, and his inability to follow through on what he started.

-But if someone truly wanted to be with you, they wouldn’t keep you in limbo.
+If someone truly wanted to be with you, they wouldn’t keep you guessing.

 3— The Nice Guy